FIND A LOCATION:

 Answer: Be aware of coronavirus-related scams, and replace worry with vigilance.
 We have seen an influx of coronavirus-related consumer scams, including those where cyber criminals are:

 You may receive false communications regarding the security of your money and your ability to access cash.
 Remember, the FDIC and Bell Bank does not and will not contact you asking for personal details, such as bank account information, credit and debit card numbers, Social Security numbers, or passwords – so do not give them out, even if it appears to be legitimate.

-Please call your Bell Bank location to schedule an appointment.
-We appreciate the trust you place in Bell and our team when you bank and do business with us.
-Thank you for understanding the adjustments we must all make during this difficult time.
+Thank you for understanding the adjustments we’ve made during the pandemic.
+We all look forward to getting back to “normal”!
 At Bell, people are #1 (which includes consumer and employee safety).
-This idea is written into our value statement of “Happy employees!
+This idea is written into our bottom-line mission of “Happy employees!
 Happy customers!” and core values of family, unequaled service and giving back.